Strange-boy/Companion/README.md

     - [X] Adding the user icon along with drop down
     - [X] Drop down should contain account setting and sign out option
     - [X] Implement the sign out feature
-        - [X] On clicking yes navigate to log in page.
+        - [X] On clicking it navigate to log in page.
 - [ ] Setting up Protected Routes
 - [ ] Header
 - [ ] Trending movie section